cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'We are glad you’re here.
-Let’s orchestrate together nothing less than a future that works for all sentient beings  —  through endless generations to follow. '
+        text: "We are glad you’re here.
+Let’s orchestrate together nothing less than a future that works for all sentient beings — through endless generations to follow.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Team Humanity '
+        text: "Team Humanity\_"
   -
     type: paragraph
     content: